Self-funded (your own or parent's money)

 1. Calculate the amount of money you'll need to show for your visa application.

 2. Move this amount into one or more accounts, in your name (or the name of your parents/guardian or partner.
-There may be additional requirements to meet, if not in your name)
+There are additional document requirements if the account isn't in your name)

 3. Hold the required full amount of money in the account(s) for 28 continuous days.